facebook/react-native-website/website/versioned_docs/version-0.43/animated.md

 - [`Animated.sequence()`](animated.md#sequence) starts the animations in order, waiting for each to complete before starting the next.
 - [`Animated.stagger()`](animated.md#stagger) starts animations in order and in parallel, but with successive delays.

-Animations can also be chained together simply by setting the `toValue` of one animation to be another `Animated.Value`.
+Animations can also be chained together by setting the `toValue` of one animation to be another `Animated.Value`.
 See [Tracking dynamic values](animations.md#tracking-dynamic-values) in the Animations guide.

 By default, if one animation is stopped or interrupted, then all other animations in the group are also stopped.